abhishekmishra/nanograd-lua/Notes.md

 * We have some intuitions about how expressions and their derivatives will work.
 * Lets move to neural networks which will have massive expressions.

-# 5. Expressions for Neural Networks
+# 5. Part 3: Expressions for Neural Networks

 As mentioned neural networks will have massive expressions.
 So we need some datastructure to maintain the massive expressions.
 And so we will build out the